grinfeld/py_spark_playground/helm/README.md

 `my_helm.sh` is a helper script for setting up and managing the current project on Kubernetes.
 It orchestrates the deployment of required services for running the Airflow jobs on Kubernetes.
-Ut installs required components like Spark Operator, Apache Airflow, MinIO (object storage), and PostgreSQL database using Helm charts.
+It installs the required components, including Spark Operator, Apache Airflow, MinIO (object storage), and PostgreSQL database, using Helm charts.

-It works, currently, with macOS only.
-But it's easy to make adjustment for running it on Linux (and maybe on Windows).
+It currently works with macOS only.
+But it's easy (up to nothing) to make adjustments for running it on Linux (and possibly on Windows).

 ## Features